-Some would have survived their illness or injury today, they died from sepsis, tetanus, blood loss - preparing tonight I learned that blood transfusion was almost non-existent till the Americans joined the Allies.
+Some would have survived their illness or injury today, they died from sepsis, tetanus, blood loss - preparing tonight I learned that

-Tonight, we will hear a selection of readings chosen by Jane B, read by Jane, Mike Huxtable and Paul Shave, along the way we will remember the 15 men whose graves are tended by the CWG, who clean the grave every other year and if the lettering is falling off add a Gallipoli plaque (designed originally for Gall.)
+Tonight we will hear a selection of readings chosen by Jane B, read by Jane, Mike Huxtable and Paul Shave, along the way we will remember the 15 men whose graves are tended by the CWG, who clean the grave every other year and if the lettering is falling off add a Gallipoli plaque (designed originally for Gall.)

 We start with The Last Post, written in 2009 by Carol Ann Duffy, Poet Laureate, it opens with a phrase from Wilfred Owen's poem 'Dulce et Decorum est Pro Patria Mori' in which he describes the agonizing death brought about by poison gas.
-Owen, himself, died -scythed down by machine-gun fire as he led his men in a dawn attack just seven days before the Armistice.
+Owen, himself, died scythed down by machine-gun fire as he led his men in a dawn attack just seven days before the Armistice.
 Duffy writes the story of Owen's war backwards, from the moment of death until the freedom of civilian life.
 What would life have been like for the hundreds of thousands if they had lived, not died?